NFL on Fox: 2010s

 2010 was Chris Rose's final season calling NFL games for Fox until he departed for MLB Network.
 Rose was a part of the eighth-tier team with Ross Tucker.
 During Week 5 of the regular season, Chris Myers filled in for Dick Stockton, who was calling MLB playoffs for TBS.
 Myers also filled in for in for Rose during Weeks 11 and 13 of the regular season.
 At this point, Joe Buck, Troy Aikman, and Pam Oliver became Fox's longest-tenured broadcast team, surpassing the team of Pat Summerall and John Madden.
 During Weeks 6-8 of the regular season, Thom Brennaman filled in for Buck during the MLB playoffs.
 During Weeks 15-17 of the regular season Charles Davis filled in for Jim Mora, who accepted the head coaching job at UCLA Bruins in 2012.

 During Week 6 of the 2012 regular season, Thom Brennaman was set to call the New York Giants vs. San Francisco 49ers football game instead of Joe Buck, who was scheduled to call the National League Championship Series.
 Sam Rosen was scheduled to fill in for Thom Brennaman while Brennaman filled in for Buck.
-However, Fox Sports president Eric Shanks brought up the idea of a two sport, same-day doubleheader if both San Francisco and St. Louis won their divisional series.
-When St. Louis beat Washington on Friday night, Buck went to San Francisco instead of Washington, D.C. and called both the 49ers football game and the Giants baseball game.
+However, Fox Sports president Eric Shanks brought up the idea of a two sport, same-day doubleheader if both the San Francisco Giants and St. Louis Cardinals won their divisional series.
+When St. Louis beat the Washington Nationals on Friday night, Buck went to San Francisco instead of Washington, D.C. and called both the 49ers football game and the Giants baseball game.

 Fox did not send its #2 team of Kenny Albert, Daryl Johnston, and Tony Siragusa to cover the playoffs in 2012, marking the first time since Fox acquired NFL rights that they did this.
 Instead the #3 team of Thom Brennaman and Brian Billick were in the booth for the Divisional Playoffs, as they called the Seattle Seahawks at Atlanta Falcons match-up.
-Chris Myers joined the Brennaman/Billick/Laura Okmin crew during the NFC Playoffs.
+Erin Andrews, who had joined Fox after leaving ESPN, joined the #1 team of Buck, Aikman, and Oliver for the playoffs that year.
+Chris Myers meanwhile joined the Brennaman/Billick/Laura Okmin crew for the Divisional game.

 After the 2012 season, Ron Pitts left Fox Sports after being part of the NFL broadcast team for 18 years and joined OK!TV.
 Kevin Burkhardt replaced him.
-The following year, Burkhardt, John Lynch, and Pam Oliver and Chris Myers called the Divisional Playoff game between the New Orleans Saints and the Seattle Seahawks.
-Erin Andrews joined Pam Oliver as sideline reporter for Wild Card weekend, NFC Championship, Thanksgiving, and Super Bowl XLVIII.
+The following year, Burkhardt, John Lynch, and Andrews called the Divisional Playoff game between the New Orleans Saints and the Seattle Seahawks.
+Andrews once again joined Pam Oliver as sideline reporter for Wild Card weekend, NFC Championship, Thanksgiving, and Super Bowl XLVIII.
+Andrews and Oliver would later swap teams the following season with Andrews joining Buck and Aikman, and Oliver joining Burkhardt and Lynch.